pwhittlesea/pwhittlesea.github.com/_posts/2024-07-21-project-decomposition.markdown

 </table>

 Here we have a couple of randomly selected aspects of the APIs (for very large projects I've seen ~100 columns):
-- Post APIs - back the users Posts pages
+- Post APIs - support the users Posts pages
-- User Settings APIs - back our users Settings page
+- User Settings APIs - support the user's Settings page
 - Authentication - Checking the caller is who the caller says they are
 - Threat Protection - We have lots of competitors who want to see us fail, how do we make sure they don't break our service?
 - Logging - What logs should our back end create?